-severe industrial, very severe and mild classifications (see AS/NZS 2312) SI, VS, Mild not acceptable - moderate to severe corrosion of rainwater goods will occur, a condition that may result in a significant reduction in the service life

-Yes acceptable - as a result of bimetallic contact, either no additional corrosion of rainwater goods will take place or, at worst, only very slight additional corrosion; also implies that the degree of corrosion would not significantly shorten the service life
+SI, VS, Mild = severe industrial, very severe and mild classifications (see AS/NZS 2312) Yes acceptable - as a result of bimetallic contact, either no additional corrosion of rainwater goods will take place or, at worst, only very slight additional corrosion; also implies that the degree of corrosion would not significantly shorten the service life No = not acceptable - moderate to severe corrosion of rainwater goods will occur, a condition that may result in a significant reduction in the service life NOTES: 1 Unless a dequate separation can be assured, prepainted rainwater are to be considered in terms of the base or coated steel.

-NOTES:

-- Unless adequate separation can be assured, prepainted rainwater are to be considered in terms of the base or coated steel. - This Table is reproduced in adapted form with permission from BlueScope Steel Limited trading as BlueScope Lysaght.
+2 This Table is reproduced in adapted form with permission from BlueScope Steel Limited trading as BlueScope Lysaght.

-Table 2: Acceptability of drainage from an upper surface to a lower metal surface, referenced from HB39 Table 2.3 (B)

-Reproduced with permission of Standards Australia Limited.
+Table 1: The acceptability of the direct contact between different types of metals, referenced from HB39 Table 2.3(A) Reproduced with permission of Standards Australia Limited.
 Copyright in SA HB 39:2015 vests in Standards Australia Limited and Standards New Zealand.